Notable People

 Agate's publisher summary and Gad's Jewish Book Council profile both emphasize the family story at the center of the book: loving adoptive parents, hostile relatives, an eventual confrontation with a beloved great-aunt whose racism shaped years of estrangement, and a later caregiving relationship complicated by Alzheimer's.
 That structure lets Gad say something harder than a simple tale of victimization.

-Love can be real.
+Love can be sincere.

 So can prejudice inside loving systems.